dnorman/perl-DBR/examples/cars/README.txt

 This is a demonstration directory.
 The SQLite storage engine is used.

-Everything needed to get things done is located right here.
+Everything needed to try things out is located right here.

 What to do:

-1) Read the introduction in the docs/ directory.

-   It will be very helpful to understand the basic concepts at work when using perl-dbr.

-2) Prerequisites
+1) Prerequisites

    You'll need the following:
    - zsh